aplteam/link/docs/Setup.md

      ∇
 ```

 We will need the `stats` code in the workspace as well, of course.
-Since we only intend to use it and don't want to risk making changes to its source code while testing our own application, we will use `]link.import` rather than `]link.create` to bring that code into the workspace:
+Since we only intend to use it, and don't want to risk making changes to its source code while testing our own application, we will use `]link.import` rather than `]link.create` to bring that code into the workspace:

 ```      apl
       ]link.import stats /users/sally/stats